 Madeira (Walk and Eat) – Heading to the island of Madeira too?
 This is a great book for those who like to hike and then have a bite to eat!
 Guide to local walks and food.

 Alentejo Blue – A collection of short stories taking place in a village in Alentejo.
 Mostly centered around a young girl.

 The Year of the Death of Ricardo Reis – Dr. Ricardo Reis returns to Lisbon in the midst of fascism and impending civil war.

 Safety in the Azores

-When it comes to violence and crime, the Azores is even safer than the mainland.
+Portugal is already very safe to visit; the Azores may be even be safer.
 In fact, it just might be one of the safest destinations in the world.
 You won’t have to worry about theft or crime here, but we always recommend using your street smarts and keeping valuables safe.

 The biggest dangers to worry about are the natural hazards.
 Strong currents, riptides, and intense rainstorms can pose a threat if you are not prepared.

 When engaging in outdoor activities, know the risks of what you are doing and have an exit plan.
 If you are unfit or inexperienced, hire a guide/local.
 That said, none of the hiking in the Azores is extremely wild or intense.

 I strongly recommend traveling with a headlamp whilst visiting the Azores (or anywhere really – every backpacker should have a good headtorch!), especially if you’re camping.
 Check out my post for a breakdown of the best value headlamps to take backpacking.